FoofooTheGuy/VidInjector9000/README.md

 ## Editions
 - [VidInjector9002-CLI](https://github.com/FoofooTheGuy/VidInjector9000/blob/main/VidInjector9002-CLI/README.md): The new and improved real deal CLI.

   VidInjector9001 walked so VidInjector9002-CLI could run.
-This is an argument style CLI instead of a live interface.
+This is an argument style CLI instead of a live interface TUI.
 It's also built into one binary, so it can pretty much run on anything as long as you can compile it.

 - [VidInjector9002.5](https://github.com/FoofooTheGuy/VidInjector9000/blob/main/VidInjector9002.5/README.md): A GUI wrapper for VidInjector9002-CLI.